learnitall/duckpy/docs/usage.rst

 Feature Set
 -----------

-Duckyscript is broken down into three types of commands:
+Duckyscript is broken down into essentially three parts:

    1. **Commands:** These involve the workflow controls that duckyscript offers (REPEAT, DEFAULT_DELAY, DELAY, STRING, REM)